pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---ticks.md

 ## Stdio and File I/O

-Ticks provides a full stdio that will output to the console, along side this file I/O is supported as well.
+Ticks provides a full stdio that will output to the console, alongside this, file I/O is supported as well.